memerocoin/memero/etc/pr/bitcointalk.md

 Updates:

+Sep 11th, 2021

+Tx extra has been reworked to only includes tx output public keys.
+It's probably how sub-address was intended to be used.
+More refactoring has been done that made further work on wallet code possible.
+This is actually huge.

 Sep 6th, 2021

 We changed our payment proof, which is what one uses to settle a dispute out of band, from 64 bytes to 128 bytes.
 Monero/wownero uses a single schnorr signature for two public keys, we use two.